SatoriNetwork/Neuron/Docker wireguard.md

 ## 5. Create WireGuard Configuration File:

-If previously generated befor running the container no need of this step .just skip it.
+If previously generated befor running the container no need of this step, just skip it.
 The existing wg0.conf will be copied to etc/wireguard/ .

 On each machine, create a configuration file for WireGuard, name it as wg0.conf.
 For example, on machine A: